GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I never in my wildest dreams would have predicted the evolution of the Internet.
-And I never would’ve predicted the degree to which corporate influence over the Internet has changed its character over time.
+> ### I’ve never been a lover of existing code.
+Code by itself almost rots and it’s gotta be rewritten.
+Even when nothing has changed, for some reason it rots.
 >
-> ~ *L. Peter Deutsch*
+> ~ *Ken Thompson*

 ---
 ## 🏎 Quick Facts